JasperFx/wolverine/docs/guide/http/endpoints.md

 ## Legal Endpoint Signatures

 ::: info
-It's actually possible to create custom conventions for
+It's actually possible to create custom conventions for how Wolverine resolves method parameters to the endpoint methods using the `IParameterStrategy` plugin interface explained later in this page.
 :::

 First off, every endpoint method must be a `public` method on a `public` type to accomodate the runtime code generation.